Prepare

 • Prioritize them from most important to least important.

-• Common themes include life purpose, career direction, relationships, spiritual questions, physical or emotional symptoms, and repeating life patterns.
+• Common themes include life purpose, career direction, relationships, spiritual questions, body or emotional experiences, and repeating life patterns.

 • Keep questions focused on your own growth rather than trying to fix others.